Interactive and Web

 A 'personality quiz' style interactive for NRG Energy

-NRG Energy wanted to engage with consumers on their regional options for generating electricity.
-In order to personalize the user's experience, my team created a quiz style interactive that presented custom information to readers based on their responses to a variety of opinionated statements about the future of energy.
+NRG Energy wanted to engage consumers with their regional options for generating electricity.
+In order to personalize the user's experience, my team created a quiz style interactive that presented custom information to readers based on their responses.
 Based on the preconceptions expressed, we displayed information that helped them think more deeply about this complex topic.
-Unique visualizations of energy concepts differentiated the interactive from similar, templated concept features.
+Unique visualizations of energy concepts differentiated the interactive from similar, templated quiz features.
 For this production, I created a project brief and RFP to vet an interactive production company, eventually teaming with Canvas to design the experience and deliver to the client.

 An interactive trip planner for Nissan Leaf

 For the fourth quarter 2015 campaign for the Nissan Leaf, Guardian Labs was tasked with creating a travel guide that showed readers off-beat locations that could easily be reached within the electric car's driving range on a single charge.
-I coordinated with the brand editorial team to develop content and source photography and contracted our development and design vendor, Canvas, to create an illustrated trip guide to teach readers about the nearby oddities that aligned with Leaf's major market demographic regions.
-Our branded take on service journalism provided tips for folks living in these areas or renting a Leaf while traveling plenty of options for roadside attractions within the range of an eco-friendly electric cars like the Leaf.
+I coordinated with the branded editorial team to develop content and source photography.
+I contracted a development and design vendor, Canvas, to create an illustrated trip guide to teach readers about the nearby oddities that aligned with Leaf's major market demographic regions.
+Our branded take on service journalism provided tips for folks living in these areas or renting a Leaf while traveling.

 Live social media walls for events